vcc-csc212/sp21-archive/_docs/labs/lab-08/lab-08.md

 #### Requirements {#reqs}

 1. Go through **all** of the classes & functions you will need to change and write comments explaining what needs changing for both problems.
 Be detailed!
 2. Convert the Linked List code into a Queue class.
-Create test cases in Main to show FIFO is enforced.
+Create test cases in main() to show FIFO is enforced.
 3. Copy the code for your Queue program into another folder and convert it into a Priority Queue.
-Once more, create test cases in Main to show it works properly.
+Once more, create test cases in main() to show it works properly.

 ---